 - Before playing organized sports, make sure your child receives a pre-participation physical exam, or PPE, performed by a doctor, or a nurse practitioner or qualified clinician under the supervision of a physician.
 Whoever performs the exam, the same practices should be followed, including the need for a medical history.

-Just in case of an emergency, share contact information (phone numbers, doctor information and allergy information) with your athlete’s coaches.
+- In case of an emergency, provide your athlete's coaches with important information (phone numbers, doctor information and allergy information).

 Warm Up and Stretch Before Games and Practices

-Make sure there is time set aside before every practice and game for athletes to warm up properly.
+- Coaches should set aside time before every practice and game for athletes to warm up properly.

-Kids should start with about 10 minutes of jogging or any light activity, and then stretch all major muscle groups, holding each stretch for 20 to 30 seconds.
+- Athletes should start with about 10 minutes of jogging or any light activity, and then stretch all major muscle groups, holding for 20 to 30 seconds.

-Have your kids bring a water bottle to practice and games.
-Encourage children to stay well hydrated by drinking plenty of water before, during and after play.
+- Send athletes to practice and games with a water bottle and encourage them to stay well-hydrated by drinking plenty of water before, during and after play.

-Encourage your athletes to drinks fluids (water is the best option) 30 minutes before the activity begins and every 15-20 minutes during activity.
+- Encourage athletes to drink fluids 30 minutes before activity begins and every 15-20 minutes during activity.

-If you’re a coach, mandatory fluid breaks during practice and games are a great idea – don’t wait for your athletes to tell you they’re thirsty.
+- If you’re a coach, establish mandatory water breaks throughout practice and games – don’t wait for your athletes to tell you they’re thirsty.

 Wear Appropriate Sports Gear

-Make sure athletes have the right equipment and are wearing it for both practices and games.
-The right equipment may include helmets, shin guards, mouth guards, ankle braces, shoes with rubber cleats and sunscreen.
+- Make sure athletes use the correct equipment in order to participate in both practices and games.
+This may include helmets, shin guards, mouth guards, ankle braces, shoes with rubber cleats and sunscreen.